 When will the new immigration regulations be published?

 Before analyzing all the changes and novelties of the new reform, it is worth answering this question.
-Next Tuesday the 19th of November, the final and official reform document will be approved.
+Last Tuesday the 19th of November, the government published the final and official reform document with all changes.

 Let’s see them in detail.